ErpNetDocs/tech/advanced/calculated-attributes/examples/get-atp.md

 5. **Returns only the first valid record** using `TOP 1`.
 6. **Outputs the `ATPBaseValue`**, representing the promised availability.

-This section provides the conceptual overview; the next one shows the exact implementation.
+This section provides the conceptual overview. Тhe next one shows the exact implementation.

 > [!NOTE]
 >